jhardydev/science-robot-v2/POST_BUILD_TESTING.md

 ### If MediaPipe errors:
 - This is expected on ARM64 - robot will run without gesture detection
 - Check logs for "MediaPipe not available" message (this is OK)

+### If VPI not accessible:
+- Verify VPI is installed on host: `python3 -c "import vpi; print('OK')"` on robot
+- Check volume mounts are correct: `/usr/lib/python3/dist-packages/vpi` and `/usr/lib/aarch64-linux-gnu`
+- Robot will run with CPU fallback if VPI not available (this is OK)
+- Check logs for "VPI not accessible in container" message

 ## Next Steps After Testing